Naman021/Predictive-Maintenance-System_Embedded-Systems/README.md

 Increase the temperature above the configured threshold and verify that a warning is generated.

-Test 3 – High Current
+Test 3 – High voltage

-Test the current monitoring system under an increased load condition where it is safe and appropriate to do so.
+Test the voltage monitoring system under an increased load condition where it is safe and appropriate to do so.

 Test 4 – Communication Failure